 Digital Transformation Solutions & B2B Sales: Q&A With Our COO

 A: Generally, I believe digital transformation is about improving processes with technology to enhance speed, personalization and efficiency in a way that enhances your market position or back-office efficiency.

-Q: How Can We Succeed with a Less-than-Ideal Tech Stack?
+Q: How Can We Succeed With a Less-than-ideal Tech Stack?

 A: To use a funny old phrase, there is nothing wrong with putting lipstick on a pig.
 All technology platforms have technical debt.
 The amount of debt will impact your ability to transform digitally, but it should not be a showstopper.
-Ingrain in your technology team that speed-to-market trumps technical eloquence, and that throwaway solutions are acceptable interim steps.
+Ingrain in your technology team that speed to market trumps technical eloquence, and that throwaway solutions are acceptable interim steps.
 In many ways, throwaway solutions are preferable while you are testing and learning how important the features are to your customers.
 Embrace the concept of a minimally viable product and accept imperfection.

 And be willing to get creative.
-For example, we have a client that accepts shipments from customers, does work on customer-owned products, and then ships them back.
+For example, we have a client that accepts shipments from customers, does work on customer-owned products and then ships them back.
 Volume has increased significantly, and so they wanted to improve their shipment tracking information to confirm to their customers receipt of their product and cut down on service calls.
 We explored adding barcodes to shipping labels and putting in scanners so we could automatically email customers when their products showed up at the facility.
 It required a couple months of development and didn’t add a single dollar of revenue.

 We convinced the client to slim the solution down to the email and tracking components on the website, but with none of the complicated barcoding work.
 To the end user, it looks fully automated.
 In reality, our client hired temps to process the data.
 It was faster and cheaper in the short run, and we were able to find out if customers care as much as we think they might.
 If they do, we’ll know how much we are spending on the increased staffing and be able to model an ROI for the development required.

-Q: Change Management — What Does it Take?
+Q: Change Management — What Does It Take?

 A: Always start with “What’s in it for me?”
 Develop your internal personas with the same diligence as you do your external personas.
 What do your employees and business partners value?
 How will these digital transformations impact your employees and business partners?
 What benefits will they receive?
-Always center the change on the “why,” for your customers as well as what’s is in it for employees.
+Always center the change on the “why” for your customers as well as what’s is in it for employees.
 Often, there’s great benefit opportunities for your employees.
 Digital transformations often automate some of the most mundane tasks and lead to more fulfilling work.
 And remember, once you figure out the communications, there is no such thing as over communication!